 - Secure your mail - Secure your letter box with

 a lock and collect your mail regularly.
 If you move house, notify

 the post office to redirect your mail.
 Mail sent to the wrong

 address could be used to steal your identity.

-when installing applications onto your phone.
+installing applications onto your phone.
 Scammers may send you

 applications designed to download malicious software onto your